Healthcare executives lack action plan to combat cybersecurity threats

 “The fact that the vast majority of respondents report a lack of resources as a serious constraint against their cybersecurity program, and senior management buy-in as the least concern, shows there is a huge disconnect happening and is extremely troubling,” CynergisTek executive vice president of strategic innovation David Finn said in a statement.

 He noted that it is vital to effectively communicate those issues to executive leadership figures to ensure they make cybersecurity a top business priority.

 “If executive leadership truly understood the business risks posed by inadequate cybersecurity and realized the major operational, financial and patient safety implications a security incident can have, they would ensure any and all resources needed were available,” Finn continued.

 The survey findings also indicated the other top issues respondents were most concerned about were the risks associated with Internet of Things (IoT), third-party vendors, and program development and management.

 When it comes to emerging threat areas like 5G communications technology, artificial intelligence and IoT, more than half of respondents said they were the most concerned about IoT.

-Other recent surveys indicate the cyber threat landscape for the healthcare industry has continued to evolve, with clear evidence that securing connected medical devices require a different approach to that of IoT devices.
+Other recent surveys indicate the cyberthreat landscape for the healthcare industry has continued to evolve, with clear evidence that securing connected medical devices requires a different approach to that of IoT devices.